USS Guitarro (SS-363): Second war patrol, July – September 1944

 Departing on her second war patrol 21 July 1944, Guitarro set course for the South China Sea off the west coast of Luzon.
-She commenced her approach to the lead escorts of a large convoy 7 August and after missing the first target scored three hits on frigate Kusakaki, blowing off her bow and sinking her in a spectacular explosion.
+She commenced her approach to the lead escorts of a large convoy 7 August and after missing the first target scored three hits on frigate Kusagaki, blowing off her bow and sinking her in a spectacular explosion.
 The remainder of the convoy escaped as Guitarro eluded the determined attacks of an escort destroyer.
 She surfaced the next day to sink a small coastal vessel with her deck gun, and then steamed toward Cape Bolinao, where she was to rendezvous with Raton (SS-270) the next day.

 Guitarro detected a convoy along the coastline 10 August, maneuvered from beachside, and launched four torpedoes.
 Tanker Shinei Maru exploded and burned furiously as Guitarro dived to avoid depth charges.
 The submarine suffered considerable outside damage but no serious injury, and she departed for the vicinity of Cape Calavite with Raton.

 While submerged the morning of 21 August Guitarro heard a distant depth charge attack, and soon sighted the smoke of a convoy.
 Hampered by an unfavorable current and a radically maneuvering convoy, she was unable to mount an attack on two tankers; but a cargo ship turned into her and received four torpedoes as a reward.
 Passenger-cargo ship Uga Maru (4,433 tons) was sunk, and Guitarro escaped amid a violent depth charge attack.

 The versatile submarine, finding the water too shallow for a torpedo attack, surfaced 27 August to engage three coastal tankers with her deck gun and succeeded in sinking Nanshin Maru.
 Two other tankers were damaged but managed to escape into shoal water.
 Guitarro returned to Fremantle to complete her patrol 8 September 1944.